feroxsaber/QuestMR/README.md

 - Very basic room setup

 ### In Progress
-- Separate edit and normal modes

 ### To-do
 - Put viewports on placed walls
-- Make room geometry disappear when not editing room or window positions
+- Separate tools for edit mode (wall edit, window edit, furniture edit, etc...)
 - Save room geometry and have a way to restore it after restarting application

 ### Backburner